Miechów – the Jewish cemeteryBorough of Miechów, Miechów District, Małopolskie Voivodship

 - On 15 January the Gestapo and the criminal investigation police shot 20 people in the ghetto.

-During the local visions carried out in 2014-2016 the approximate location of the mass grave located within the historical borders of the Jewish cemetery was possible to indicate.
+During the site locations carried out in 2014-2016 the approximate location of the mass grave located within the historical borders of the Jewish cemetery was possible to establish.
 Currently, this part (southwest) of the cemetery is a farmland.
 The witness indicated the location with approximation to several meters (GPS: N50°20.919’E020°01.961′).

 No GPR survey have been conducted.

-The LIDAR survey indicate ground disturbance caused by cultivation field.
-Does not indicate changes that can be interpreted as the place of the mass grave.
+The LIDAR survey indicate ground disturbance caused by agriculture activity.
+It did not indicate ground changes that can be interpreted as the place of a mass grave.